top of page

 The Uninvited Guest at Your Picnic: What Do Yellow Jackets Really Want?

-It's the epitome of relaxation and joy.
+You have the perfect setting for a picnic, and a spread of delicious sandwiches and fruit salad.
 But wait, who's that buzzing around your watermelon slices and soda cans?

 Yellow jacket wasps love a picnic just like us